Skip to content

 nb.http_session = session

-Pynetbox supports file uploads for endpoints that accept them, such as image attachments.
-When you pass a file-like object (anything with a .read() method) to create(), pynetbox automatically detects it and uses multipart/form-data encoding instead of JSON.
+pynetbox supports file uploads on endpoints that accept them, such as image attachments.
+When a file-like object (anything with a callable .read()) is passed to .create(), pynetbox automatically switches to multipart/form-data encoding instead of JSON.

 import pynetbox